 We do it all the time.

 Most people get tired of the same old format, and their interest gradually wanes.

-I’ve found posting alternative types of media, and video in particular, is a great way to spice things up and get people excited about my content.
+We’ve found posting alternative types of media, and video in particular, is a great way to spice things up and get people excited about our content.

 Let me give you an example.

 On average, the posts on the Neil Patel Facebook page receive a reasonable amount of engagement by most brand’s standards.